submariner-io/submariner-website/src/content/_index.en.md

 title: "Submariner"
 ---

-# Cross-Cluster Network for Kubernetes
-## Submariner
+# Submariner

-Submariner enables direct networking between pods and services in different Kubernetes clusters, on premises or in the cloud.
+#### Submariner enables direct networking between pods and services in different Kubernetes clusters, on premises or in the cloud.

+## Why Submariner?

+As Kubernetes gains adoption, teams are finding they must deploy and manage multiple clusters to facilitate features like geo-redundancy, scale, and fault isolation for their applications.
+With Submariner, your applications and services can span multiple cloud providers, data centers, and regions.

-Submariner is completely opensource, and it's designed to be network-plugin agnostic and works with most plugins based on kube-proxy ([see compatibility matrix](#)).
+Submariner is completely open source, and designed to be network plugin (CNI) agnostic.

-{{% notice info %}}
-Submariner routes **L3 traffic** in the kernel, *no traffic is handled at user level*, and inter-cluster traffic is encrypted with IPSEC, although more options are being added.
-{{% /notice %}}

-** add simpler diagram here **

-Joining a cluster to an existing submariner broker is as simple as running:

-`subctl join --kubeconfig /path/to/your/config broker-info.subm
-`

-Creating a broker is as simple as running:

-`subctl deploy-broker --kubeconfig /path/to/your/config`
+## What Submariner Provides?

+* Cross-cluster L3 connectivity using encrypted VPN tunnels
+* Service Discovery across clusters via [Lighthouse](./architecture/components/lighthouse/)
+* [subctl](./deployment/subctl/), a friendly deployment tool
+* Support for interconnecting clusters with [overlapping CIDRs](./architecture/globalnet/)

 {{% notice tip %}}
-See the deployment section for more detailed deployment instructions.
+Check the [Quickstart guide](./en/quickstart/) section for deployment instructions.
 {{% /notice %}}